MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az find secret
 ```

-You will also find all Azure CLI reference command groups listed in the [A to Z index](/cli/azure/reference-index).
+Find all Azure CLI reference command groups in the [A to Z index](/cli/azure/reference-index).

 Use the `--help` argument to get a complete list of commands and subgroups of a group.
 For example, to find the CLI commands for working with
 Network Security Groups (NSGs):